onqlavelabs/onqlave.docs/docs/external-sources/architecture.md

 ### Data encryption key

 A data encryption key is an encryption key that the Onqlave Encryption Engine (OE2) SDK uses to encrypt the data.
-Each data encryption key is a byte array that conforms to the encrytion method of your Onqlave Arx.
+Each data encryption key is a byte array that conforms to the encryption method of your Onqlave Arx.
 You don't need to specify, generate, implement, extend, protect, or use data encryption keys.
 The Onqlave Encryption Engine (OE2) implicitly does that work for you when you call the encrypt and decrypt operations.

 ### Master encryption key